GaloisInc/renovate/README.rst

 Static binary rewriting is a capability that allows a user to add (or remove) code to a binary without executing it (i.e., as opposed to a dynamic binary rewriter like Intel's PIN tool or valgrind).
 The API presented operates at the level of *basic blocks*, which are sequences of straightline code with no branches into the middle.

 The core of the binary rewriter is architecture-independent; each supported architecture requires a small amount of architecture-specific code.
 The renovate library exposes two primary APIs right now: ``analyzeElf`` and ``rewriteElf`` to perform architecture-independent program analysis and rewriting, respectively.
 In rewriting mode, the results of a pre-rewriting analysis pass are fed to the rewriter, allowing rewriting to be driven by sophisticated analysis.
+There are some usage examples in the ``Refurbish.Tutorial`` module, as well as the command line ``refurbish`` tool itself.

 Currently, statically-linked ELF binaries for the x86_64 and PowerPC architectures are supported.